ktorio/ktor-documentation/topics/docker.md

 platform that supports Docker, such as Linux, macOS, and Windows.
 Conceptually Docker is an operating system with layers providing multiple services.
 While the basics of Docker will be covered, if you're not familiar with it, check out the [Getting Started](https://docs.docker.com/get-started/) documentation.

+> The [Ktor Gradle plugin](https://github.com/ktorio/ktor-build-plugins) simplifies tasks related to packaging, running, and deploying your application using Docker.

 ## Clone a sample application {id="clone"}
 In this tutorial, we'll be using a project created in [](intellij-idea.xml): [ktor-get-started-sample](https://github.com/ktorio/ktor-get-started-sample).